tkluck/PolynomialRings.jl/docs/src/other-packages.md

 from the user.

-One can also compare this effort to the [pure Julia implementation of Libm](https://github.com/JuliaMath/Libm.jl), and note that their is just inherent value in having certain algorithms available in a language that combines high-level readability with low-level speed.
+One can also compare this effort to the [pure Julia implementation of Libm](https://github.com/JuliaMath/Libm.jl), and note that there is just inherent value in having certain algorithms available in a language that combines high-level readability with low-level speed.